 “The eyes of the country are watching how Colorado manages this challenge, and I believe we will rise to the occasion and set best practices that can be replicated nationwide,” said Sheahan at the time.

-Colorado’s Supreme Court ruled in 2016 against those efforts to regulate oil and gas at the municipal level, calling them “invalid and unenforceable.”
+In 2016, Colorado’s Supreme Court issued a ruling against attempts to regulate oil and gas at the municipal level, deeming such efforts “invalid and unenforceable.”

 “We are confident other outdoor manufacturers and retailers will join us in moving our investment to a state that values our industry and promotes public lands conservation,” Rose Marcario, President and CEO of Patagonia, wrote in a statement.

-The summer and winter trade shows moved from Salt Lake City to Denver in July 2017.
+The summer and winter trade shows, initially based in Salt Lake City, moved to Denver in July 2017.

-Chouinard has donated prolifically to environmental causes and Democratic candidates for many years.
-According to Open Secrets, in 2014 Chouinard gave $500,000 to Steyer’s NextGen Climate Action, and his wife donated $50,000 to the League of Conservation Voters.
+Yvon Chouinard has a history of generous donations to environmental causes and Democratic candidates.
+In 2014, he contributed $500,000 to Tom Steyer’s NextGen Climate Action, and his wife donated $50,000 to the League of Conservation Voters.

-In the current 2018 cycle, a Western Wire review of Open Secrets’ records show Chouinard has given generously to Democratic incumbents in the U.S. Senate, including two Western Senators.
-Sen. Martin Heinrich (N.M.) and Sen. Jon Tester (Mont.).
-He’s also donated to incumbents Sen. Tim Kaine (D-Va.), Sen. Debbie Stabenow (D-Mich.), Sen. Claire McCaskill (D-Mo.), and Sen. Elizabeth Warren (D-Mass.).
+For the current 2018 election cycle, a review of Open Secrets’ records by Western Wire indicates that Chouinard has made substantial contributions to Democratic incumbents in the U.S. Senate.
+Notable recipients include Sen. Martin Heinrich (N.M.) and Sen. Jon Tester (Mont.), along with Sen. Tim Kaine (D-Va.), Sen. Debbie Stabenow (D-Mich.), Sen. Claire McCaskill (D-Mo.), and Sen. Elizabeth Warren (D-Mass.).

-Chouinard is backing aspiring Democratic candidates like Rep. Jacky Rosen (D-Nev.), running for U.S. Senate in Nevada against Republican Sen. Dean Heller, and Levi Tilleman, running against Republic Rep. Mike Coffman in Colorado’s 6th Congressional District.
+Chouinard is also supporting Democratic candidates like Rep. Jacky Rosen (D-Nev.), who is running for U.S. Senate in Nevada against Republican Sen. Dean Heller, and Levi Tilleman, who is challenging Republican Rep. Mike Coffman in Colorado’s 6th Congressional District.

-In 2016, Chouinard’s political bets had mixed results.
-While Sen. Michael Bennet (D-Colo.) cruised to reelection, former U.S. Sen. Russ Feingold’s attempt to regain his Wisconsin seat failed, as did Katie McGinty’s bid to upset Sen. Pat Toomey (R-Pa.), and Ted Strickland’s challenge of Sen. Rob Portman in Ohio.
+In the 2016 elections, Chouinard’s political contributions had mixed results.
+While Sen. Michael Bennet (D-Colo.) secured re-election, former U.S. Sen. Russ Feingold’s attempt to regain his Wisconsin seat was unsuccessful.
+Similarly, Katie McGinty’s bid to unseat Sen. Pat Toomey (R-Pa.) and Ted Strickland’s challenge of Sen. Rob Portman in Ohio were also unsuccessful.